Product Selection

 Merchant cash advances (MCAs) and short-term revenue-based financing products are the fastest-funding business financing category available.
 For a clean file — three months of business bank statements, clear identity verification, no open bankruptcies, and consistent monthly deposits — same-business-day or next-business-day disbursement is structurally possible.
 Most MCA underwriting is automated, using direct bank data feeds and algorithmic scoring rather than manual review.
 Timing variables that can extend the timeline include incomplete document packages, identity verification delays, bank ACH processing cutoffs (most banks process ACH before 3–5pm Eastern), and high lender application volume.

-SBA Express: 36-Hour Response Window, Not 36-Hour Funding
+SBA Express: Lender-Delegated Approval, Not Same-Day Funding

 Pre-Approved Business Lines of Credit: Draw Same-Day

 A pre-approved revolving business line of credit, once established, can be drawn same-day via ACH or wire, typically with no additional underwriting required per draw.
 The limiting factor is the initial approval process — establishing a line of credit from scratch takes 3–10 business days depending on lender type (non-bank fintech lenders are faster than banks).
 Once the line is open, the effective funding speed on any draw is next-business-day via standard ACH, or same-day with wire transfer (subject to the bank's wire cutoff time).
 For businesses that need recurring fast access to capital, establishing a line before the need arises is the most operationally reliable approach.
+Start at small business financing to compare fast-funding products side by side, or apply directly at Find my match.

 Speed claims in advertising often describe ideal conditions, not typical ones